jdesmond91/trading-frontend/README.md

 ~~~

 This will open up a new instance of Chrome and kick off tests which I have designed to validate different functionalities of this application.
 Make sure you have kicked off a local instance of the application before running Cypress

+## Future Updates
+1. More stocks to be able to trade
+2. User profiles and login functionality
+3. Pagination for transction history